 - In the Wufoo Form Manager, hover over your form and click the Set password button (Figure 1).

-Don’t share the ScheduleOnce Booking page directly as this will bypass the additional logic that applies on the Wufoo form step.
+Don’t share the ScheduleOnce Booking page directly with your Customers as this will bypass the additional logic from the Wufoo form step.